participation in a professional

 Best People are the Busy People

-difficult and high-priority work done.
-Many managers and
+and high-priority work done.
+Many managers and team leaders will

-like the weather.
-So the work changes and tomorrows priority
+change like the weather.
+So the work changes and tomorrows

-is also a fact that organizations can’t afford to employee
+Unfortunately, it is also a fact that organizations can’t afford

-excess resources.
-Idle time or slow-paced productivity, is an
+to employee excess resources.
+Idle time or slow-paced

 Does this sound like